 Credit card companies truly understand the college demographic.
 You can tell by the marketing tactics they use to lure young adults into applying for new credit cards.
 These tactics mainly involve giving something away for "free."

-Federal Law on Credit Cards for College Students
+Federal Law and Credit Cards for College Students

-The bottom line – no matter how attractive the card or the free gift may seem, you’re better off looking for your own credit card.
-Learn how to use credit responsibly so you’re not the one out of four that graduates with thousands in credit card debt.
+The bottom line is that no matter how attractive the card or the free gift may seem, you’re better off looking for your own credit card.